Selvarasa Pathmanathan: Department of International Relations

 In January 2009 Pathmanathan was appointed head of the newly created "Department of International Relations".
 He was LTTE's chief international spokesman during the last months of the civil war.

 He urged Prabhakaran who was trapped in the No Fire Zone to escape and promised that he could break the naval blockade.
-Prabhakaran did not directly talk with KP due to suspicions of the military intelligence monitoring his communications.
+Prabhakaran did not directly talk with KP due to suspicions that the military intelligence was monitoring his communications.
 He also talked to Charles Anthony who instead requested more weapons.
 KP attempted to hire a helicopter with Ukrainian mercenary pilots but could not arrange the funds from Scandinavian agents.
-It was also doubted if a rescue of the LTTE leadership was even possible as a previous attempt by the Sea Tigers to break through the naval blockade resulted in a disaster with only two suicide craft making past the first line of Arrow boats only to be destroyed by the Dvoras of the second line.
+It was also doubted if a rescue of the LTTE leadership was even possible as a previous attempt by the Sea Tigers to break through the naval blockade resulted in a disaster with only two suicide craft making it past the first line of Arrow boats only to be destroyed by the Dvoras of the second line.
 Further the land routes were surrounded and constant air patrols monitored the air space.